Second microlocalization and Fredholm theory for the three-body problem: Microlocal preliminaries

-Finally, we will consider families of pseudodifferential operators that are smoothly parametrized by another set, with a large-parameter behavior (in the sense of Shubin, see \cite{ShubinLP}) at infinity.
-Although this can be done rather generally, for the purpose of this paper, we will only be considering in details such families when the set of parameters is a trivial vector bundle.
-Thus, let $\mathcal{M}$ be a compact, $d$-dimensional smooth manifold without boundary.
-Then we will consider a space of large-parameters-dependent pseudodifferential operators
+In this subsection, we will consider families of conormal b-, scattering and cone operators which are smoothly parametrized by a vector bundle over a compact, smooth manifold without boundary, with a large-parameter behavior (in the sense of Shubin, see \cite{ShubinLP}) in the fibers.
+Although this construction can be done generally, it will be sufficient for our purpose to only consider the cases where the vector bundles in question are trivial.
+In fact, it will be convenient to radially compactify the fibers of such bundles.